 You’ll find Worcestershire’s Tourist Information site here.
 If you’ve enjoyed exploring Worcestershire with me, then why not come and explore further.
 I’ve also been checking out:

-- England’s second city, Birmingham
+- England’s second city, Birmingham, and its Tolkien Trail

 - the Forest of Arden in Warwickshire, and neighbouring Coventry, the city of peace and reconcilliation